 4 Ways to Increase Pay as a Medical Billing and Coding Specialist

-According to May 2020 BLS wage data, the top 10% of medical billing and coding specialists make an annual wage of $73,730, while the lowest-paid 10% earn an annual wage of $28,800.
+According to May 2021 BLS wage data, the top 10% of health information technologists and medical registrars make an annual wage of $98,490, while the lowest-paid 10% earn an annual wage of $29,680.
 Several factors drive these differences, including certification, education level, and length and type of experience.

 This section highlights how medical billers and coders can increase their salaries.
 Readers can also explore suggestions from AAPC on how to get started.